Pākawau: Pākawau School

 In 1864, a 2.5 acre section of land on the north side of Pākawau Stream was set aside for educational purposes, and allocated to the Nelson Central Board of Education.
 By 1873, local residents had cleared the bush-covered section, and built a school house.
 By June of that year, funding to subsidise the cost of employing a school master had been obtained from the Education Board, and the school opened with 10 pupils.
 Low attendance led to the withdrawal of funding and the school closed for four years from 1874.
 The passing of the Education Act 1877 led to free and compulsory schooling for children.
 The Education Board agreed to provide renewed funding of a subsidy for Pākawau School in July 1878, and by the end of that year, 21 pupils were attending.
 By 1885, a new school building had been constructed, and the original school converted into a teacher's house.
 In 1914, the school was moved to a new site, with the building cut into four sections for transport.

+Puponga School (1905 to 1941) and Rakopi School (1912 to 1938) merged with Pākawau School.
 A major redevelopment of the school buildings was undertaken in 1953, with the official opening held on 9 September 1953.